Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Introduction

 \section{Introduction}

-Unsupervised person Re-identification (Re-ID) aims to match pedestrian images from different camera views in unsupervised setting without demanding of massive labeling data, and has attracted increasing attention in computer vision and pattern recognition community in recent years~\cite{Zheng:arXiv16}.
-The great challenge we have to face in unsupervised person Re-ID is to tackle with the heavy variations from different viewpoints, varying illuminations, changing weather conditions, clutter background and etc., without supervision.
+\IEEEPARstart{U}{nsupervised} person Re-identification (Re-ID) aims to match pedestrian images from different camera views in unsupervised setting without demanding massive labelled data, and has attracted increasing attention in computer vision and pattern recognition community in recent years~\cite{Zheng:arXiv16}.
+The great challenge we face in unsupervised person Re-ID is to tackle heavy variations from different viewpoints, varying illuminations, changing weather conditions, cluttered background and etc., without supervision labels.

-Existing methods for unsupervised person Re-ID are usually built on exploiting weak supervision information (\eg, pseudo labels) from clustering.
+Recently, existing methods for unsupervised person Re-ID are usually built on exploiting weak supervision information (\eg, pseudo labels) from clustering.
 For example, MMT~\cite{GE:ICLR20} uses DBSCAN~\cite{EsterDBSCAN:AAAI96} algorithm to generate pseudo labels and exploit the pseudo labels to train two networks.
-HCT~\cite{Zeng:CVPR20} uses a hierarchical clustering algorithm to gradually assign pseudo labels to the train samples during training period.
-SSG~\cite{Fu:ICCV19} uses $k$-means on training sample with multi-views.
-However, the performance of these methods relies on the quality of the pseudo labels, which directly depends on the feature representation of the images.
+HCT~\cite{Zeng:CVPR20} uses a hierarchical clustering algorithm to gradually assign pseudo labels to the training samples during the training stage.
+SSG~\cite{Fu:ICCV19} uses $k$-means on training samples with multi-views.
+However, the performance of these methods heavily relies on the quality of the pseudo labels, which directly depends on the feature representation of the input images.